Jay Emmanuel-Thomas

-Jay Aston Emmanuel-Thomas (born 27 December 1990) is an English professional footballer who plays as a forward for Indian Super League club Jamshedpur.
+Jay Aston Emmanuel-Thomas (born 27 December 1990) is an English professional footballer who plays for National League club Braintree Town.
 A product of the Arsenal Academy, he is a versatile forward and can play as a winger or striker.

+Emmanuel-Thomas began his career with Arsenal of the Premier League and, although he won trophies with the youth team and played regularly for the reserves, he was unable to secure a regular place in the first team and was sent out on loan to several lower-division clubs.
+In 2011 he left Arsenal to join Ipswich Town of the Football League Championship.
+He subsequently played for Bristol City and had a two-year spell at Queens Park Rangers, during which he was again loaned out.
+In 2019 he joined PTT Rayong in Thailand but the following year moved to Scottish club Livingston.
+He joined another Scottish club, Aberdeen in 2021 before moving to India to play for Jamshedpur FC.

+In 2025 Emmanuel-Thomas pleaded guilty to orchestrating the attempted importation of drugs into Britain, and was dismissed by his football club while awaiting sentencing.
+In June of that year he was sentenced to four years in prison.
+He resumed his career upon being released on parole.

 Club career

 Arsenal

 Born in London to a St. Lucian mother and a Dominican father, Emmanuel-Thomas is a midfielder who has also played as left-back, left winger and centre-forward.
 He was at Arsenal from the age of eight, when he was spotted playing for his father's team by a "Gunners" scout, who invited him for dinner.
 He became captain of the under-18 youth team when he was just 16 years old.
 In the summer of 2008 he signed his first professional contract with the club.